ElixirTeSS/docs/TeSS_docs/overview/definitions.md

 # Definitions

-Definitions of terms and user roles.
+Definitions of terms and user roles used across TeSS.

 ## Terms